Dev-hwang/flutter_foreground_task/README.md

 * `channelId`: Unique ID of the notification channel.
 * `channelName`: The name of the notification channel.
 This value is displayed to the user in the notification settings.
 * `channelDescription`: The description of the notification channel.
 This value is displayed to the user in the notification settings.
+* `channelImportance`: The importance of the notification channel.
+The default is `NotificationChannelImportance.DEFAULT`.
+* `priority`: Priority of notifications for Android 7.1 and lower.
+The default is `NotificationPriority.DEFAULT`.
 * `interval`: The task call interval in milliseconds.
 The default is `5000`.

 ```dart